 Creating your “I Spy” jar is a fun activity you can do together, filling an empty jar with things like rice and lentils in addition to glow-in-the-dark alphabet beads.
 Even if your child isn’t sleepy at bedtime, the soothing activity of searching out letters in the dark will be enough to keep your child entertained until rest comes.

 Sensory bags are designed to stimulate not only the senses but also your child’s cognitive abilities.
-It can distract them from worrisome thoughts and bad dreams by clearing the mind and captivating them with the contents of the bag.
+It can distract them from worrisome thoughts and bad dreams by clearing the mind and captivating them with the bag’s contents.
 Bags are designed to be fun to touch, feeling slimy, soft or squishy to capture your child’s attention until those eyelids begin to grow heavy.

 There’s a reason why blowing bubbles or pinwheels is such a popular kids activity.
 This simple exercise is an easy way to slow and steady your child’s breathing while distracting them with the fun of blowing bubbles.
 As they focus on the bubbles moving and changing, the simplicity of the activity, combined with steady breathing, can prepare them for sleep.